 - The Annual EHCP Review Meeting takes place and is chaired by the SENCo & HOI or LST responsible for the pupil.
-The LSTs and key worker TA(s) also attend the meeting - At the meeting, reports and pupil progress are considered.
+LSTs and key members of support staff attend the meeting, as appropriate - At the meeting, reports and pupil progress are considered.
 Long-term targets are set for the forthcoming year - One of the following outcomes to the Annual Review will be agreed with the parent, pupil and reported as a proposal to the local authority: - 1. maintain the EHCP - 2. maintain the EHCP but propose changes in resources or placement - 3. cease/discontinue the EHCP-an appropriate level of provision is agreed and proposed - The local authority is advised of the agreed proposed outcomes in the Review Outcome Report